IlariaPilo/accel-align-rmi/README.md

 docker run -it rajaappuswamy/accel-align
 ```

+### Pre-built binaries ###
+Pre-built binaries with static linked lib in the repository: accalign-x86-64, accindex-x86-64.

 ### Pre-requirement ###

-If you prefer to do a non-docker install, download and install Intel TBB first.
+If you prefer to build by yourself, please download and install Intel TBB first.

 #### Intel TBB ####